adlantz/QiskitSG/README.md

 Then enter the number of spins (no fewer than 3, nor greater than 6) and follow the prompts.
 It'll give you a list of bond configurations that you can visualize.
 Just input the number in the list that corresponds to that configuration and it'll pop out a visualization.
 Close the visualization to return to the code and you can visualize another or quit.

 The bond configurations are stored as a list of 0s and 1s.
 1 corresponds to ferromagnetic (same preferred) bonds, 0 corresponds to anti-ferromagnetic bonds (different prefferred).
-The farthest right digit is the bond between spins 0 and 1.
+The farthest left digit is the bond between spins 0 and 1.

 Here's an example of running it for a size six spin glass.